Here’s to months of preparation that started long before the stadium lights clicked on.

 Here’s to football season, sisters.

-We did it and we’ll do it again, because despite everything—the disappointments, the emotions, the wondering how and why and when—it makes sense to us.
+We can do this.
+And we’ll do it again next year.
+Because despite everything—the disappointments, the emotions, the ups and downs—it makes sense to us.

 And gives this life meaning.